Carly Fiorina: Fiorina Foundation

 Fiorina is the chair and CEO of the Fiorina Foundation, a charity that has donated to causes including Care-a-Van for Kids, a transportation program to aid seriously ill children; and the African Leadership Academy, an educational institution in South Africa.
-Florina's website states that the foundation "enables corporations, spokeswomen entrepreneurs and philanthropists alike to address some of the world's most challenging issues".
+Fiorina's website states that the foundation "enables corporations, spokeswomen entrepreneurs and philanthropists alike to address some of the world's most challenging issues".

 The San Francisco Chronicle reported that "Records also show that her Fiorina Foundation has never registered with the Internal Revenue Service or the state attorney general's charitable trust division, which tax-exempt charities are required to do.
 A spokeswoman commented that "Fiorina and her staff believed the foundation was not required to file with the IRS because it accepted no outside contributions and donated only her personal wealth to worthy causes."

 Colonial Williamsburg Foundation

 In 2017, Fiorina joined the board of trustees for the Colonial Williamsburg Foundation.
 In December 2020, she was elected the chair of the board of trustees.
+In April of 2026, Fiorina was named CEO of The Colonial Williamsburg Foundation.

 Political career

-Fiorina has never held public office, but said that her status as an outsider is a positive attribute, given that in her opinion, professional politicians have failed to deliver to the American people, stating in an interview with Fox News in 2015 that "82% of the American people now think we need people from outside the professional political class to serve in public office."
+Fiorina has never held public office, but said that her status as an outsider is a positive attribute; in her opinion, professional politicians have failed to deliver to the American people.
+In a 2015 interview with Fox News, she stated that "82% of the American people now think we need people from outside the professional political class to serve in public office."